min2ha/ukwa-site/content/target/50215/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: implications for policing and criminal justice cooperation

 This Commons Library research briefing looks at the implications of Brexit in the field of policing and criminal justice cooperation